King Xiao of Zhou

 King Xiao of Zhou (周孝王 (Zhōu Xìao Wáng)), personal name Ji Bifang, was a king of the Chinese Zhou dynasty.
 Estimated dates of his reign are 891–886 BC or 872–866 BC.

 He was a son of King Mu and brother of King Gong.

-His reign is poorly documented.
-He was preceded on the throne by his nephew King Yì of Zhou and followed by his nephew's son, King Yí of Zhou.
+King Xiao was preceded by his nephew King Yì of Zhou and followed by his nephew's son, King Yí of Zhou.
 Sima Qian wrote that the King Yí was "restored by the many lords".
 This hints at a usurpation, but the matter is not clear.

+Reign

+The Bamboo Annals state that upon ascending the throne, King Xiao immediately ordered the Marquis of Shen (申侯) to attack the Xirong.
+This seems to have resulted in successful hegemony, as five years later, they presented horses as tribute.
+Two years later, King Xiao would see the River Yangtze and Han River flood.
+Another two years later, cultivation of cattle through shepherds began.

 Feizi was granted a small fief at Qin by King Xiao.
 King Xiao learned of his reputation and put him in charge of breeding and training horses for the Zhou army.
 To reward his contributions, King Xiao wanted to make Feizi his father's legal heir instead of his half-brother Cheng.